ukparliament/procedure-parsing/public/comments/parse.rb.md

       inbound_routes = source_step.inbound_routes_in_procedure( procedure )
 ### We check the type of the source step of the route we're parsing and parse the route accordingly.

+For each parse method we pass the route to be parsed, the source step of the route and the set of inbound routes.
+The parsed and status attributes of the inbound routes are used to determine if and how we should evaluate the step.

       case @routes[route][:route].source_step_type
       when "Business step"
         parse_route_from_business_step( route, source_step, inbound_routes )